ogait001/academic-profile/_posts/2026-04-12-where-are-you.md

 **The turn is not the cause of mercy.
 It is the shape of its reception.**

-*As illustrated in Figure I, the human condition is not a movement along time, but a continuous passage through the crossing point, where will, mercy, and the presence of Christ converge.*

 ---

 ## VII.
 The Ground of Mercy